openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

               this.angle = this.rotateValue + event.angle;
               console.info('RotationGesture is onActionEnd');
             })
-              // Angle of the fixed component at the end of the rotation when the rotation ends and the handle is raised .onActionEnd(() => {
+              // When the fingers lift from the screen, the component is fixed at the angle where rotation ends.
+            .onActionEnd(() => {
               this.rotateValue = this.angle;
               console.info('RotationGesture is onActionEnd');